AzureExpert/azure-appservice-samples.github.io/_includes/01-01-01-AppServiceHOL/app-service-mobile-dotnet-backend-create-new-service-preview.md

    ![](../images/01-01-01-AppServiceHOL/dotnet-backend-create-db.png)

-6. Create a new webhosting plan with the same name as your mobile app.
+6. Create a new App Service Plan with the same name as your mobile app.

-   > Type your webhosting plan name, do not copy/paste.
+   > Type your App Service Plan name, do not copy/paste.
 There is name validation on this field that fails if you don't type the name.
 It doesn't have to be exactly the same name as the website (but it needs to follow the same rules).

 8. Select a Pricing Tier.
-In this tutorial, we use **Standard 1**.

    Your new mobile app settings page will now look something like this: